 Eighteen years sounds like a long time, but then suddenly, it’s not.
 When the finish line looms large, it’s too late to start thinking about stuffing in extra character lessons or requiring respect or teaching responsibility.
 The time to start is when that sweet innocent face looks at you with those pouty lips and says, “me no want to.”

 The sooner a child learns that “want” isn’t part of the game, the more peaceful life he and everyone around him will have.
 You see, want is ingrained in every human being from the moment of birth, and a lot of what a child wants is counterproductive to maturing into a responsible adult.

-So, let’s first identify the differences between need and want.
+So, let’s first identify the differences between needs-based parenting and wants-based parenting:

 A child needs love.